cho-groq/composio/python/examples/quickstarters/trend_finder/readme.md

 https://github.com/slackapi/bolt-python/issues/673

-It was most likely caused due to me downloading a new version of python.
 If you run into it, just run the certificate command by double clicking on it in the folder view and you should be fine.

 **Install from the slack bot marketplace**